This article was first published on Sept 16th, 2015 and has been updated and republished with a new date.

 - Detangling hair brush

-- Eye drops, as hotel pools often over-chlorinate the pools
+- Eye drops, as hotels often over-chlorinate the swimming pools

 - Swim goggles, ideal for kids who have eyes that are sensitive to chlorine